Raiders of the Lost Ark: Writing

 Spielberg hated the name Indiana Smith, believing it would remind audiences of the Steve McQueen character Nevada Smith.
-All three men agreed to use "Jones" instead.
-Actors Clint Eastwood and Toshiro Mifune, and the James Bond character, were the basis of Jones' own.
-Lucas wanted Jones to be a kung fu practitioner and a playboy, funding his lifestyle with the spoils of his adventures, but Spielberg and Kasdan felt the character was complicated enough being an adventurer and archaeologist.
+All three men agreed to use the surname "Jones" instead.
+The Indiana Jones character was based on actors Clint Eastwood and Toshiro Mifune, and the fictional character James Bond.
+Lucas also wanted Jones to be a kung fu practitioner and a playboy, funding his lifestyle with the spoils of his adventures, but Spielberg and Kasdan felt the character was complicated enough being an adventurer and archaeologist.
 Spielberg suggested making Jones an avid gambler or an alcoholic, but Lucas wanted Jones to be a role model who is "honest and true and trusting."
 Both men felt it was important Jones be fallible, vulnerable, and as capable of comedic moments as well as serious ones.
 They intended him to be someone the audience could relate to and idolize.
 Lucas suggested Marion would have a romantic past, at the age of 11, with the much older Jones; Spielberg replied, "she had better be older".

 While Spielberg directed 1941 (1979), Kasdan used his office to write Raiders, taking inspiration from early 20th-century serials and adventure films like Red River (1948), Seven Samurai (1954), and The Magnificent Seven (1960).
 He wrote Jones as an antihero, an archaeologist reduced to grave-robbing.
 Kasdan wanted a supporting cast with their own unique characteristics and believed it was important these characters had a memorable impact.
 He described how the hardest part of writing was explaining how Jones would fall into successive dangerous events and survive, and how he traveled between locations.
 In August 1978, after approximately five months, Kasdan completed his first draft.

 Spielberg described the draft as good but too long; Kasdan and Lucas collaborated to trim and refine it.
 The script was a globe-spanning tale set in the United States, Egypt, Greece, and Nepal.
 Several elements were cut, including a journey to Shanghai that would lead to a minecart chase and Jones using a gong to shield himself from gunfire, ideas later used in the prequel Indiana Jones and the Temple of Doom (1984).
 To his frustration, much of Kasdan's love story between Jones and Marion was trimmed, as were scenes showing the mutual attraction between Marion and Belloq.
 The screenplay was completed by December 1979.